sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 1. Turn off screen blanking, locking, suspend.

-* Remove anything from the panel that will just get in the way of use as a testing or dev machine, like thunderbird, libreoffice, vlc.
-On fwdev, remove all the launcher icons.
-On fwtest, add terminal and synaptic to dock/panel.

 * Change the desktop background to something specific to this machine.

   * fwtest-w1604 - green grass